 The Work, Life, and Gender Committee’s 2010 national survey of randomly sampled PRSA membership found that women still earn significantly less than men in public relations.
 Gendered income disparity can be attributed to years of professional experience, manager role enactment and income-suppressing career interruptions.
 There was also strong empirical evidence for direct gender income discrimination.
 In fact, results revealed that over a 40-year career, women are penalized $332,200 due to gender discrimination alone.

-Hongmei Shen, Ph.D., assistant professor, San Diego State University
+Hongmei Shen, Ph.D., APR, associate professor, San Diego State University

-Bey-Ling Sha, Ph.D., APR, associate professor, San Diego State University
+Bey-Ling Sha, Ph.D., APR, professor and interim director, School of Journalism & Media Studies, San Diego State University

-David M. Dozier, Ph.D., professor, San Diego State University
+David M. Dozier, Ph.D., professor, school of journalism & media studies, San Diego State University

 Dozier received the Pathfinder Award in 1990 from the Institute for Public Relations Research and Education.
 In 2001, he received the Jackson, Jackson & Wagner Behavioral Science Prize for his research in public relations that benefits practitioners.
 In 2008, the Public Relations Society of America named him the Outstanding Educator.